zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 Think about the following things:
   * How to keep the program running until the exit command is executed (Hint: Loop maybe?
-Loop upon a condition)
+Loop upon a condition).
   * How to normalize the user's input so LIST and list are the same.
-(Hint, maybe downcase and strip it)
+(Hint, maybe `downcase` and `strip` it).
   * How to give the songs an "index" so that when you list them out, you can refer to them by position so the user can just type play 1 and then you find the first song.
-(Hint, check out a method called each_with_index)
+(Hint, check out a method called `each_with_index`).

 Bonus:
   * Once you get the tests to pass, get creative!
 Make the Jukebox your own.
-You could, for example, actually make the songs play.
+For example, you could actually make the songs play.

 ## Running Your Jukebox

-Packaged with this repository is a runner file "bin/jukebox".
+Packaged with this repository is a runner file `bin/jukebox`.

 The "bin" directory is short for "binary", which is another way of referrering to an executable file.